lunatixxx/RCVMod/README.md

 -Vocalizer anti flood to protect your ears from bleeding.
 -Damage dealt to tank announcer in the chat.
 -Disabled message of the day for a clean experience.
--You can do emotes and dances inside the saferoom now, for real.
 -Source TV is enabled and is recording every match, people can also spectate if they want.